 This 2½ day school is designed to familiarize participants with accounting and financial reporting requirements for local governments in New York.
 The course provides guidance on certain operational issues, such as cash management, purchasing, processing claims for payment and utilizing reserve funds.
-It will also include a session on how to convert current financial information to the new GASB 34 reporting format.

 This school is a good follow-up to our Basic Accounting School.
 It will benefit Chief Executive Officers, Chief Fiscal Officers, Comptrollers, Treasurers, Clerks, Accounting Personnel, Board Members and Department Heads

 - Overview of the basic Generally Accepted Accounting Principles for local governments as promulgated by the Governmental Accounting Standards Board (GASB)